dumux/dumux/examples/shallowwaterfriction/README.md

 public:
 ```
-In the constructor be read some values from the 'params.input' and initialize the friciton law.
+In the constructor be read some values from the `params.input` and initialize the friciton law.
 ```cpp
     RoughChannelSpatialParams(std::shared_ptr<const FVGridGeometry> fvGridGeometry)
     : ParentType(fvGridGeometry)